oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/create-robot-flow/create-robot-flow.md

 4. Click **Create**.

-Robot Designer will appear.
-The flow includes an Open Application action that is undefined.
+The Robot Designer will appear, with a default flow which includes an Open Application action.
 ![Robot Designer Canvas](images/robot-designer_after-create.png " ")

 ## Task 2: Specify the trigger